agent v1.2.12

 # Setup and Configuration

-gentility setup <token> # Initial setup
+gentility setup <token> # Manual setup (advanced)

 gentility security <mode> [value] # Configure security